MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-portal.md

 ### Publish content packs and apps to the entire organization

-Users in the organization can publish content packs and apps to the entire organization, rather than just specific groups.
-[Learn more](service-organizational-content-pack-manage-update-delete.md)
+Admins use this setting to decide which users can publish content packs and apps to the entire organization, rather than just specific groups.
+Learn more about [publishing apps](service-create-distribute-apps.md).

 The following image shows the **My entire organization** option when creating a content pack.

 ![Publish content pack to organization](media/service-admin-portal/powerbi-admin-publish-entire-org.png)

-### Create template organizational content packs and apps
+### Create template apps and organizational content packs

-Users in the organization can create template content packs and apps that use datasets built on one data source in Power BI Desktop.
-Learn more about [template apps](template-content-pack-authoring.md)
+Users in the organization can create template apps and organizational content packs that use datasets built on one data source in Power BI Desktop.
+Learn more about [template apps](template-content-pack-authoring.md).

 ### Push apps to end users